akagr/akagr.github.io/source/know-me/index.markdown

 sharing: true
 footer: true
 ---
+{% blockquote Steve Jobs%}
+Simplicity is the ultimate sophistication.
+{% endblockquote %}

 Hey!

-Thanks for reading this page.
+My name is Akash Agrawal(duh!).
 I am currently based in Lucknow, India working as a Ruby on Rails Dev in [Laitkor Software Services](http://laitkor.com).
-I have a B.Tech in Computer Science from Uttar Pradesh Technical University, Lucknow.
+I graduated from Uttar Pradesh Technical University with B.Tech in Computers in 2013.

-I enjoy writing ruby and am highly opinionated on a couple of things.
-First, if given my way, I'll put git in curriculum for first-graders.
-And second, solarized colors are rad!
-My editor is solarized, my terminal is solarized and my dog will be called Solo if I ever own one :)
+I enjoy writing ruby and love reading elegant code.
+Vim is my weapon of choice.
 Server side javascript has had me hooked up lately.
 I really dig speed.
 So, V8 along with hashed performance of NoSQL is kinda seductive.
-Still, it is something I am still exploring.

-When I not in front of my machine, I can be found riding my bike, playing games and watching movies.
+When I not in front of my machine, I can be found riding my bike, playing games or reading sci-fi.

 If you have suggestions/corrections regarding any of my posts, please take to the comments.
 Related content belongs together.
-Still, if you want to reach out to me personally, you can always message me on [twitter](http::/twitter.com/akshagrwl) or email me at [akagr@outlook.com](mailto:akagr@outlook.com).
+If you want to reach out to me personally, you can always message me on [twitter](http://twitter.com/akshagrwl) or email me at [akagr@outlook.com](mailto:akagr@outlook.com).